 The Oregon model underwent two separate week long reviews to obtain a final recommended base model.
-From those recommendations the STAT team developed and provided to the second review panel two different reference models.
+From the recommendations made at the first review (in July) the STAT team developed and provided to the second review panel two different base models.